-Wednesday 12 December 2018: Artistic and cultural links between India and Japan (to 1890-1940) lecture by Christine Shimizu, Honorary General Curator of Heritage.
+Wednesday 12 December 2018: Artistic and cultural links between India and Japan (circa 1890-1940) lecture by Christine Shimizu, Honorary General Curator of Heritage.

-Christine Shimizu begins by recalling that the artistic medium which she will speak is located in Calcutta (Bengal) which is then the capital of the British Raj and until 1912.
+Christine Shimizu begins by recalling that the artistic milieu of which she is going to speak is located in Calcutta (Bengal) which is then the capital of the British Raj until 1912.
 This province is the largest of the Raj.
-In 1905, it is divided in two parts by Lord Curzon, Viceroy of the Indies, in order to weaken the political claims.
-This creation of two states, one Hindu majority and the other Muslim, has resulted in a nationalist movement: Swadeshi (movement for "self-sufficiency" of India).
+In 1905, it was divided into two parts by Lord Curzon, Viceroy of the Indies, in order to weaken its political demands.
+This creation of two states, one predominantly Hindu and the other Muslim, resulted in the creation of a nationalist movement: the Swadeshi (movement for "self-sufficiency" in India).

 During this period, the Bengali bourgeoisie had sumptuous houses built in Jorasanko, the northern district of Calcutta.
 The Tagore family is one of them.
 It plays a decisive role in relations between Japan and India and has a great influence in the "Bengal Renaissance" movement.
 In addition to Rabindranath Tagore (1861-1941), the famous poet and Nobel Prize winner, the family is a rich intellectual milieu of musicians, writers and painters.
 In 1877, R. Tagore launches a literary and artistic journal Bharati where will be reproduced paintings of the avant-garde of Indian modernity.